laneboysrc/rc-light-controller/doc/multiple-aux-channels.md

 All switch actions are only executed upon switch change.
 This allows e.g. controlling the hazard lights from both the usuall 2-pos toggle function, but also from a manual switch at the same time.
 Or there can be multiple switches assigned to 'toggle'.
 After initialization the manual functions are applied immediately.

+When the preprocessor input is active, the light controller always supports a hardware push-button the CH3/AUX input.
+It always serves as 'toggle' button for all functions.

 ## Configurator user interface